 Figure 3.
 The TOW.
 The shaded S-parts and F-parts are objectively present.

 When S1 and F2 are at the outermost edge of the block, presentness entails that the present time (t2) is the fusion of S1 and F2.
 However, in a world in which presentness is false, it can be that t2 is the fusion of only F1 (hence uniqueness is also true).
 The idea is that when space-time atoms accrete at different rates at different locations, the question we ought ask is not which set of space-time atoms are on the outermost edge of the block, but rather, which space-time atoms were most recently added to the block.
-When we look to figure 3, we see that, for instance, S1 is added to the block simultaneously with F1, but F2 comes into existence S does.
+When we look to figure 3, we see that, for instance, S1 is added to the block simultaneously with F1, but F2 comes into existence after S1 does.
 So the most recent space-time atoms to come into existence are those that compose F2.
 Hence, t2 is composed of F2, and only F2.
 S1 exists, but is in the objective past, despite being located at the outermost edge of the block.

 On this view, reality is crenelated, so we call worlds like this crenelated worlds (see figure 10 below).
 In the crenelated world in question, Slow is effectively ‘gappy’.
 No matter what time is present, it is tenselessly the case that Slow exists.
 But sometimes there is no part of Slow that is part of the present.
 On a tensed reading of ‘exists’, then, it will often be true to say ‘Slow does not exist’.